MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 # What licenses do you need to use dataflows?

-Dataflows come in different types, such as Power BI dataflows and Power Platform dataflows, analytical and standard dataflows, and internal and external dataflows.
-You can create dataflows in multiple environments.
-Considering this wide range of places that you can use dataflows, it's important to know what licensing options you need to use dataflows.
+Dataflows can be created in different portals, such as Power BI and Power Apps portal, and can be of two type, analytical and standard dataflows.
+In addintion, some dataflow features are only available as Premium features.
+Considering this wide range of products that you can use dataflows, and feature availability in each product or dataflow type, it's important to know what licensing options you need to use dataflows.

-## Power BI dataflows
+## Creating dataflows in Power BI workspaces

-If you want to create dataflows in Power BI environments, you need to have a paid license for Power BI.
+If you want to create dataflows in Power BI workspaces, you need to have a paid Power BI Pro license.
 A Power BI free license won't give you the ability to create dataflows.
-You need to have either a Power BI pro account, or be part of a premium or embedded capacity.
-Although, being part of the premium or embedded capacity itself won't allow you to create a dataflow, you would still need the pro account to create the dataflow.
+Depending on the features you use, a Power BI premium or embedded capacity is required.

 Power BI pro account is available on a user-monthly-basis option.

-and there are multiple options for the dedicated capacity such as what mentioned here.
+Multiple options are available for premium or embedded capacities.

-## Power Platform dataflows
+## Creating dataflows in Power Platform environments

-If you want to create dataflows in the Power Platform environment, then there are two options for you.
-If you create standard dataflows, you won't need any other license than the Power Apps (per user or per app) license, because that will give you the ability to use Common Data Services.
+If you want to create dataflows in the Power Platform environment a Power Apps (per user or per app) license is required.

-If you want to create analytical dataflows in the Power Platform environment, then you need to bring your own storage account, which is explained in the next section.
-In addition to having a Power Apps license, you need to have an Azure subscription.
+If you want to create analytical dataflows that store data in your organization's Azure Data Lake storage Gen2 account, you or your Administrator will need access to an Azure subscription and an Azure Data Lake Gen2 storage account.

-## Using your own storage account

-If you're using your own storage account and connected that to the dataflow you're creating, then you need to have a separate Azure Data Lake Storage Gen2 subscription, which can be part of your Azure licensing and subscription.

 ## Premium features

-Some of the dataflow features are limited to premium capacity in Power BI.
-If you want to use the enhanced compute engine to speed up your dataflow queries performance over computed entities, or have the DirectQuery connection option to the dataflow, you need to have Power BI capacity A3 or higher.
+Some of the dataflow features are limited to premium licenses.
+If you want to use the enhanced compute engine to speed up your dataflow queries performance over computed entities, or have the DirectQuery connection option to the dataflow, you need to have Power BI P1 or A3 or higher capacities.

 AI capabilities in Power BI, linked entity, and computed entity are all premium functions that aren't available with a Power BI pro account.